Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 categories: [experiment, directives]
 ---

-**DISCLAIMER**: This is an experiment, it is not something officially supported and by that, this is not meant for beginners.
-Use it at your own risk and take notice that a bad use of it can break the internet.
+**DISCLAIMER**: This is an experiment, it is not something officially supported and because of that, this is not meant for beginners.
+Use it at your own risk and take notice that a bad use of it can break the Internet.

 Jokes aside, this could be useful in a bunch of use cases.
 It is up to you to decide.

-Ever had a 3rd party directive where you wished it had any extra behavior you wanted?
+Ever had a third party directive where you wished it had any extra behavior you wanted?
 I did.
 <!--more-->
 Let's see an example: